Legal Blog

 Gender Identity and Expression Are Now Protected Characteristics Under New York State Law

-On Sunday, February 24th, the Gender Expression Non-Discrimination Act (GENDA) went into effect in the state of New York.
-The law safeguards transgender and gender nonconforming people from discrimination by designating gender identity and gender expression as protected characteristics under New York’s human rights and hate crimes laws.
+On Sunday, February 24, 2019, the Gender Expression Non-Discrimination Act (GENDA) went into effect in the state of New York.
+The law safeguarded transgender and gender nonconforming people from discrimination by designating gender identity and gender expression as protected characteristics under New York’s human rights and hate crimes laws.
 Other protected characteristics in New York include sex, sexual orientation, race, religion, and disability status.

-Governor Andrew Cuomo signed GENDA into law in January, following years of advocacy from transgender activists and other LGBTQ community leaders.
-GENDA prohibits gender identity-and expression-based discrimination in the areas of employment, housing, and public accommodations.
+In January 2019, former Governor Andrew Cuomo signed GENDA into law, following years of advocacy from transgender activists and other LGBTQ community leaders.
+GENDA prohibits gender identity and expression-based discrimination in the areas of employment, housing, and public accommodations.
 It is not the first state law to provide such protections.
 Eighteen other states, as well as the District of Columbia, have similar statutes in place.
 As of this writing, no analogous federal law exists.

-The law is likely to substantially reshape employment practices.
-Multiple studies have shown that transgender and gender nonconforming individuals face disproportionate rates of discrimination and harassment in the workplace.
+Multiple studies have shown that transgender and gender-nonconforming individuals face disproportionate rates of discrimination and harassment in the workplace.
 According to the United States Transgender Survey, for instance, 30% of transgender and gender nonconforming workers said they had been terminated, denied a promotion, or harassed at work due to their gender identity.

 Employers in New York should review and, if necessary, revise their policies and employee handbooks to conform to the new law.
 Best practices include the following: